rzinkstok/skymap/skymap/stars/star_database.md

 This means multiple systems can be found by the following:
 * Find all entries linked by a common CCDM identifier
 * Find all entries with number of components greater than 1; these have a multiplicity flag equal to C, and their component data is found in part C of the Double and Multiple Systems Annex)

 If required, dubious multiple systems can be found by looking at entries where the multiplicity flag is set but unequal to C (that is, G, O, V or X).

 Using this method, all double and multiple systems can be found, grouped by the CCDM identifier.
-Incidentally, there are also entries with number of components equal to 1 that do have an entry in part C of the DMSA: these are always part of a multy-entry (multi-pointing) system.
+Incidentally, there are also entries with number of components equal to 1 that do have an entry in part C of the DMSA: these are always part of a multi-entry (multi-pointing) system.

-In the language of the Hipparcos guide, systems are called two-pointing when two separate entries (two separate pointings of the sattelite's detector) describe a system having two or more components, and the astrometrics of the system is solved using the data of both entries combined.
+In the language of the Hipparcos guide, systems are called two-pointing when two separate entries (two separate pointings of the satellite's detector) describe a system having two or more components, and the astrometrics of the system is solved using the data of both entries combined.
 Three-pointing and four-pointing systems are defined similarly.
 Not all all entries linked by a common CCDM identifier are two-, three- or four-pointing: for some cases, the astrometrics are solved for each entry separately.